Only Wanting One Child? Your Feelings Are Valid

 Online communities like Reddit's r/oneanddone provide spaces for candid discussion among thousands of parents sharing similar experiences.
 The Only Child Project offers curated resources and expert articles specifically for parents of singletons.

-However, it's important to recognize that the one-and-done community isn't monolithic.
-Some spaces are populated by parents still deciding, others by those grieving infertility, and still others by those confidently celebrating their choice.
+Recognize that the one-and-done community is not monolithic.
+Some spaces are populated by parents still deciding.
+Others are populated by those grieving infertility.
+Others are parents confidently celebrating their choice.
 The most helpful support comes from finding a subcommunity that aligns with your experience and emotional state.

 Creating Your Chosen Family

 Beyond formal support groups, the concept of "chosen family" becomes particularly important for single-child families.
-Cultivating strong relationships with friends, extended family, and community members creates a robust support network that benefits both parents and children.
+Cultivating strong relationships with friends, extended family, and community members creates a robust support network.
+This benefits both parents and children.

-This network becomes the answer to concerns about children being "all alone" in the future, demonstrating that family is defined by love and connection rather than biological relationships alone.
+This network becomes the answer to concerns about children being "all alone" in the future.
+It demonstrates that family is defined by love and connection rather than biological relationships alone.

 Professional Resources for Specific Challenges

-For parents dealing with perinatal mood and anxiety disorders, Postpartum Support International offers invaluable resources including a toll-free helpline, online support groups, peer mentoring, and directories of qualified mental health professionals.
+For parents dealing with perinatal mood and anxiety disorders, Postpartum Support International offers invaluable resources.
+These include a toll-free helpline, online support groups, peer mentoring, and directories of qualified mental health professionals.

-Those processing birth trauma may benefit from specialized therapeutic approaches like Trauma-Focused Cognitive Behavioral Therapy, which addresses the specific psychological wounds of difficult birth experiences.
+Parents processing birth trauma may benefit from specialized therapeutic approaches like Trauma-Focused Cognitive Behavioral Therapy.
+This approach addresses the specific psychological wounds of difficult birth experiences.

 Reframing the Conversation